haberdashPI/german_track/_research/plans.md

   look at the behavior data, and rethink this issue

   it's important to note that the rate of true positives is quite similar across the conditions: what differs is the number of *false* positives.
 This suggests that most of the differences in the EEG response might be found during trials without a target (maybe something about what a correct and incorrect trial looks like,
     maybe some resembles between truly correct and falsely correct trials)

-  - does accuracy differ for male and female targets?

 # algorithm refinement
 - try an L1 loss
-  + implement
+  + implement (**slow**)
-  - run on cluster
+  - run on cluster?
-+ try L1 loss instead of cor
++ try L1 loss instead of cor (works very poorly)
+- try L2 loss instead of cor
 - cross validate regularization parameter
 - try a 1-layer (should be similar to regression), and then multilayer DNN